ArchismwanChatterjee/Hack-Hurricane-1.0/README.md

 ![License](https://badgen.net/github/license/micromatch/micromatch)

 SoundSight Companion aims to revolutionize the way visually impaired individuals perceive their surroundings.
-By leveraging advanced object detection algorithms and contextual image analysis, we enable users to explore the world by allowing them to upload images and receive detailed audio descriptions of objects detected, along with contextual information about the environment captured in the image.
+By leveraging advanced object detection algorithms and contextual image analysis, we enable users to explore the world by allowing them to upload images and receive detailed audio descriptions of objects detected, along with contextual information about the environment captured in the image.The users will also be able to translate the output to other languages.
+Currently it supports most of the Indian Languages such as Hindi, Bengali, Tamil, Telegu, Kannada, Marathi, Malayalam, Gujrati, Urdu.
 Click [here](https://sound-sight-companion.streamlit.app/) to try out

 This project is made under Hack-Hurricane 1.0 hackathon